paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 The date of the enactment of this section, referred to in subsec. (d), is the date of enactment of Pub.
 L. 116–92, which was approved Dec.
 20, 2019.

 #### Amendments
+2025—Pub.
+L. 119–60 renumbered [section 320 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section320&num=0&edition=prelim) as this section.

 2022—Subsec. (b).
 Pub.
 L. 117–263, § 11247(a)(2), substituted “subsection (d)” for “subsection (c)”.

 Subsecs. (c), (d).
 Pub.
 L. 117–263, § 11247(a)(1), (3), added subsec. (c) and redesignated former subsec. (c) as (d).

-<a id="section-321"></a>
-## § 321.
-Congressional affairs; Director

-The Commandant shall appoint a Director of Congressional Affairs from among officers of the Coast Guard who are in a grade above captain.
-The Director of Congressional Affairs is separate and distinct from the Director of Governmental and Public Affairs for the Coast Guard and is the principal advisor to the Commandant on all congressional and legislative matters for the Coast Guard and may have such additional functions as the Commandant may direct.

-### Statutory Notes

-#### Prior Provisions
+#### Expansion
-A prior section 321 was renumbered [section 2158 of this title](./chapter-021-personnel-officers.md#section-2158).
+Pub.
+L. 119–60, div.
+G, title LXXII, § 7268(b), Dec.
+18, 2025, 139 Stat.
+1745, provided that: “(1) In general.—Beginning on December 31, 2026, the Secretary of the department in which the Coast Guard is operating shall maintain at all times a Junior Reserve Officers’ Training Corps Program with not fewer than 20 such programs. “(2) Cost assessment.—Not later than 1 year after the date of enactment of this Act [Dec.
+18, 2025], the Secretary of the department in which the Coast Guard is operating shall provide Congress with an estimate of the costs associated with implementing this subsection.”

-<a id="section-322"></a>
+<a id="section-338"></a>
-## § 322.
+## § 338.
 Redistricting notification requirement

 The Commandant shall notify the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate at least 180 days before—